What Size Cat Tree Do I Need? (Small Spaces & Large Cats)

 If your cat hangs off the edges of a platform or struggles to balance, the cat tree is too small.

-Bigger cats need room to stretch, turn, and rest comfortably — not just sit.
+Bigger cats need space to stretch, turn, and rest comfortably — not just sit.

 How Big Should Cat Platforms Be?